awsdocs/amazon-ses-developer-guide/doc-source/monitoring-sender-reputation-pausing-account.md

 1. Ensure that the notification bar at the top of the page says Execution result: succeeded\.
 If the function failed to execute, do the following:

-   + Verify that the IAM role you created in [[ERROR] BAD/MISSING LINK TEXT](#monitoring-sender-reputation-pausing-account-part-1) contains the correct policies\.
+   + Verify that the IAM role you created in [Part 1: Create an IAM Role](#monitoring-sender-reputation-pausing-account-part-1) contains the correct policies\.

    + Verify that the code in the Lambda function does not contain any errors\.
 The Lambda code editor automatically highlights syntax errors and other potential issues\.

 ## Part 3: Re\-Enable Email Sending for Your Account<a name="monitoring-sender-reputation-pausing-account-part-3"></a>

-A side effect of testing the Lambda function in [[ERROR] BAD/MISSING LINK TEXT](#monitoring-sender-reputation-pausing-account-part-2) is that email sending for your Amazon SES account is paused\.
+A side effect of testing the Lambda function in [Part 2: Create the Lambda Function](#monitoring-sender-reputation-pausing-account-part-2) is that email sending for your Amazon SES account is paused\.
 In most cases, you do not want to pause sending for your account until the CloudWatch alarm is triggered\.

 The procedures in this section re\-enable email sending for your Amazon SES account\.
 To complete these procedures, you must install and configure the AWS Command Line Interface\.
 For more information, see the [AWS Command Line Interface User Guide](http://docs.aws.amazon.com/cli/latest/userguide/)\.